unibz-core/security-archimate/docs/Terminology.md

 > Definition...

- Structure Element stereotyped with «ThreatAgent»
+ In ArchiMate, a *Threat Object* is represented as a Structure Element stereotyped with «ThreatAgent».

 **Examples:** XXXX.